HollowTheSilver/ClaudeCode-StatusLine/README.md

   - Uses same JSON configuration files
   - Optimized for native terminal environments

-**Note**: While this PowerShell version works on Linux/macOS with PowerShell Core, a native shell script (.sh) version is planned for users who prefer not to install PowerShell.
+**Note**: This PowerShell version has been tested and confirmed to work on Linux/macOS with PowerShell Core.
+A native shell script (.sh) version is still planned for users who prefer not to install PowerShell.

 ## Features